matthew-brett/dash-grant/case_for_support.md

 shared work, and reflection on that work.
 We will use rapid iteration to support that process.

-We plan three *course types*, listed below, and four course *versions*.
-For quick iteration, and maximum flexibility, we will deliver each course type in each version.
-These are: two-day introductory workshop (2DWS); two-week summer school (2WSS); 10 week full semester course (10WFSC); a full video and live online blended version of the 10 week course, within a VLE (10WBFSC).
-We will start with the 2DWS version of the course, then build the 2WSS, then the 10WFSC and finally the 10WBFSC.
+We plan three *course types*, listed below, and three course *versions*.
+For quick iteration, and maximum flexibility, we will deliver the core course types in each version.
+The versions are: two-day introductory workshop (2DWS);
+two-week summer school (2WSS); 10 week full semester course (10WFSC).
+The last will be a full video and live online blended course, within a VLE We will start with the 2DWS version of the core courses, then build the 2WSS, then the 10WFSC and finally the 10WBFSC.
 See the Gantt chart for timelines.
+We omit the 2DWS versions for the connector courses (see below).

 Our course *types* are: